Peter Franchot: 2022 Maryland gubernatorial campaign

 On January 22, 2020, Franchot announced his candidacy for governor of Maryland in the 2022 election, which would be vacated by Larry Hogan (R), who is term-limited, in 2022.
 His running mate was Monique Anderson-Walker, a member of the Prince George's County council.
 During the primaries, he was noted for his absence during many of the candidate forums held around the state.

-Franchot received endorsements from over 100 current and former officeholders, including former Representative Wayne Gilchrist and former lieutenant governor Melvin Steinberg.
+Franchot received endorsements from over 100 current and former officeholders, including former representative Wayne Gilchrist and former lieutenant governor Melvin Steinberg.

 On July 1, 2022, Franchot's campaign announced that its workers had unionized with Campaign Workers Guild.

 On July 19, 2022, Franchot lost the primary, placing third behind Tom Perez and Wes Moore.
 This was Franchot's first campaign loss since his run for Congress in 1988.
 He conceded on July 22, 2022, and endorsed Democratic nominee Wes Moore.

 Personal life

-Franchot and his wife, Anne Maher, own two homes: one in Takoma Park, Maryland; and a second $800,000 home in Cape Cod, Massachusetts.
+Franchot married his wife, Anne Maher, in 1981.
+Together, they own two homes: one in Takoma Park, Maryland; and a second $800,000 home in Cape Cod, Massachusetts.
 Together, they have two children, Abbe (born 1982) and Nick (born 1985).

 Political positions

 In his run for House of Representatives in 1988, Franchot remarked, "I am a liberal, I am proud to be a Democrat who is in the progressive wing of the party."
 He represented liberal-leaning Montgomery County in the Maryland House of Delegates and was regarded as one of Maryland's most liberal delegates, but took positions at odds with his district.
 After Franchot was elected Comptroller, he took a rightward turn on fiscal issues.
-Former Republican Governor of Maryland Bob Ehrlich takes note of this shift in his book Turn This Car Around, writing: "Business groups large and small joined in a historic campaign to repeal the new tax.
+Former Republican governor of Maryland Bob Ehrlich takes note of this shift in his book Turn This Car Around, writing: "Business groups large and small joined in a historic campaign to repeal the new tax.
 Surprisingly, newly elected State Comptroller Peter Franchot, one of the legislature's most progressive votes during a twenty-year career in the Maryland House of Delegates, joined the pro-business, anti-tax chorus."

 Franchot identifies as an "independent Democrat", holding fiscally conservative and socially liberal views.
 In December 2014, before Governor-elect Larry Hogan was sworn in, Franchot pledged a bipartisan alliance with the incoming governor, and the two have worked together for various causes on the Maryland Board of Public Works.
 He has been described by progressive news outlet Maryland Matters as being "closer to Republican Governor Larry Hogan than he is to any elected Democrat."